dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Don't confuse:
 * character set - list of characters where each char is mapped to numeric value called `code point`.
-* encoding - how we encode/map characters into memory (how numeric values `code points` are mapped into bytes) so unicode - is character set only, ucs-2 was encoding desinged to it, ascii is both character set and encoding, and UTF-8/UTF-16/UTF-32 encoding
+* encoding - how we encode/map characters into memory (how numeric values `code points` are mapped into bytes) so unicode - is character set only, ucs-2 was encoding designed to it, ascii is both character set and encoding, and UTF-8/UTF-16/UTF-32 encoding
 Java example how to convert string to bits
 ```java
 public class App{